ethereum-oasis-op/L2/workitems/l2-transaction-fee-API/l2transactionfeeapispec-v1.0.md

 Note that the exact position of a transaction in a new block may be determined by factors such as time-stamp, or minimization of Maximal Extractable Value (MEV) of a block in addition to a Priority Fee.

+**Relayer:**

+An entity receiving EIP-2771-type and EIP-4337-type transaction requests, bundling them into one or more L2 transactions, and submitting those transaction to an L2 on behalf of the requesters.

+Note, that Relayers are typically organized into their own Relayer network.

 **Transaction:**

 A digitally signed message sent from a Layer 2 account that contains instructions and data that result in a Layer 2 state transition.